pymc-devs/pymc-examples/examples/case_studies/longitudinal_models.myst.md

 pm.model_to_graphviz(model)
 ```

 The sigma terms (variance components) are likely the most important pieces of the model to understand.
-The global and subject specific sigma terms represent the sources of variation that we allow in our model.The global effects can be considered "fixed" over the population while the subject specific terms "random" draws from the same population.
+The global and subject specific sigma terms represent the sources of variation that we allow in our model.
+The global effects can be considered "fixed" over the population while the subject specific terms "random" draws from the same population.

 ```{code-cell} ipython3
 az.summary(